Albert Folch Folch: Artistic activity

 Folch's artistic activity extends into graphic design.
 He has designed the logo for the University of Washington's Bioengineering Department and Folch Lab's art has been used in a number of brochures of scientific venues.

 Literary activity

-Folch has written two general science books in Catalan (translated titles: Caught on the Internet and The Science in Soccer), a textbook in English (Introduction to BioMEMS), a book about soccer in English (For the Love of the Ball), and a microfluidics book in English (Hidden In Plain Sight - The History, Science, and Engineering of Microfluidic Technology).
+Folch has written a total of five books, comprising two general science books in Catalan (translated titles: Caught on the Internet and The Science in Soccer), a textbook in English (Introduction to BioMEMS), a book about soccer in English (For the Love of the Ball), and a microfluidics book in English (Hidden In Plain Sight - The History, Science, and Engineering of Microfluidic Technology).